nlweb-ai/MSR-Web-Verbs/verbs/README.md

 mvn exec:java "-Dexec.mainClass=Taskxxxx"
 ```

 7. Nasa, NewsAPI, OpenLibrary, OpenWeather, Spotify and Wikimedia are implemented by calling web APIs.
-If you want them to return actual data, you need to obtain their (free) API keys, follow [this instruction](./tests/README.md).
+If you want them to return actual data, you need to obtain their (free) API keys.
+Please follow [this instruction](./tests/README.md).

 ### How to generate new tasks and their solutions that are composed by the existing verbs

 1. Open the Copilot pane and set it to the Agent mode.
 See the screenshot below.
 <img src="../resources/img/generate_tasks.jpg" alt="Generate Tasks" width="400">

 2. Open [the file for task generation](../tasks/prompt_for_task_generation.md).
 Modify it as you wish.
-Paste the prompt into the Copilot input box.
+Paste the prompt into the Agent input box.
 Click the Send button.

 3. Once the tasks are generated, you can generate solutions for them.
 Use this file as [an example for solution generation](../tasks/2025-08-01/prompts.md).